Explore how NHS Forth Valley’s R&D team is driving innovation through leading research.

 Successes

-The trial was opened at Forth Valley from 2013 with a target of 15 patients.
-It closed to recruitment in January 2025 and we recruited 62 patients in this time.
-We will continue to follow up our Forth Valley participants until they are 10 years post-surgery.
+The trial opened in Forth Valley in 2013 with a target of recruiting 15 patients however by the time it closed in January 2025 at total of 62 patients had been recruited.
+Local participants will continue to be followed up until 10 years after their surgery.

-The results from OPTIMA-Prelim were recently presented and included acknowledgement of “the group of pioneering women who participated in this study.”
-Thank you to all the people who have been involved in this study at Forth Valley.
+The results from OPTIMA-Prelim acknowledged of “the group of pioneering women who participated in this study.”

-For more information on OPTIMA and other breast cancer clinical trials: https://www.cancerresearchuk.org/about-cancer/find-a-clinical-trial
+For further information on the results visit the study website and for more information on OPTIMA and other breast cancer clinical trials visit the Cancer Research UK website.

 Sponsor